CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/ChangingFilament/_index.md

 ![image](/images/145.PNG)

 To change the filament, go to the extruder that you wish to change, and press the top button over that extruder number.
-Another menu will appear then
+Another menu will appear then.

 ![image](/images/146.PNG)